-Descend into the darkness with InsideMT’s Street View tour of Lewis & Clark Caverns State Park.
+Descend into the darkness of Lewis & Clark Caverns State Park.
 The interactive virtual tour includes stunning panoramic images throughout the famous limestone caverns found in the Rocky Mountains of mid-western Montana.

 This natural wonder was unknown to the world until the late 19th century when Tom Williams and Bert Pannell, two local men from Whitehall, Montana, found the caves in 1892.
 The men claimed they “saw smoke rising from the mountain”.
 The smoke was actually steam, billowing from the entrance.